Sunday, January 31, 2010

 Abu Dhar (may Allah be pleased with him) said that he heard the Messenger of God (may Allah bestow peace and blessings upon him) say, “Whoever addresses a man as a disbeliever or calls him the enemy of God, and he is not, then it returns to him.”
 (Agreed upon Bukhari 10/377 Muslim 61)

 Is this not enough for you to stop this nonsense?
 Are we following the Sunna of the Prophet (may Allah bestow peace and blessing upon him) or are we making up our own?
 As it seems that people have abandoned this Sunna a long, long time ago.
-I have yet to find a hadith that the Prophet (may Allah bestow peace and blessings be upon him) addressed anyone as a disbeliever but we find this word easy to use.
+I have yet to find a hadith that the Prophet (may Allah bestow peace and blessings be upon him) addressed anyone as a disbeliever but we find this word as easy to use as breathing.

 Have we forgotten this Quranic passage?

 "O you who believe!
 Let not a folk deride a folk who may be better than they (are), not let women (deride) women who may be better than they are; neither defame one another, nor insult one another by nicknames.
 Bad is the name of lewdness after faith.
 And whoso turneth not in repentance, such are evil-doers."

 The average person who is not a scholar has an excuse for his mistakes but the scholar does not.
 Sitting in gathering where people slander other groups is not the Sunna this is something else.
 This is something that the Prophet (may Allah bestow peace and blessings upon him) warned us not to do.
 The question is why are we doing the opposite?
 It looks like we have abandoned the Sunna years ago and made up our own by calling people disbelievers.
 Most of the time people have no theological basis to call someone a kafir, none whatsoever.